-Private Dining Rooms In London For Business Lunches & Dinners Of Up To 30 Guests Within Government Covid Guidelines
+London Private Dining Rooms For Business Events Of Up To 30 Guests

 A loophole in recent COVID-19 regulations appears to suggest that business private dining events of up to 30 seated guests are permitted without the restriction of the single household rule

 An apparent loophole in the recent Coronavirus Tier 2 restrictions has spread like wildfire during the last four days within the London restaurant industry.